 Enteric-coated capsules do this by being resistant to dissolving in low pH environments (which is what the stomach is) and disintegrating quickly in high pH environments like the intestines.

 The best time to take probiotics is either with a meal or within 30 minutes before.
-If you’ve had experience with upset stomach from taking pills on an empty stomach, take them at mealtime.
+If you’ve had experience with an upset stomach from taking pills on an empty stomach, take them at mealtime.

-There's no evidence indicating that taking them with a certain meal of the day is better, so feel free to take them with breakfast, lunch or dinner.
+There's no evidence indicating that taking them with a certain meal of the day is better, so feel free to take them with breakfast, lunch, or dinner.